AlgorithmicGames/.github/profile/README.md

 - debug
 - table

-In [Local development setups](https://Algorithmic.Games/Dev/) you can add the URLs to arena (`arena.js` along with the arenas replay page) and participants to test with before publishing them in GitHub.
+In [Local development setups](https://Algorithmic.Games/Dev/) you can add the URLs to the arena (`arena.js` along with the arenas replay page) and participants to test with before publishing them in GitHub.

 <b>Explanation</b>
 | Key | Description | Example |